talifhaniedward/retail-business-analytics-sql-project/README.md

 This suggests strong seasonal patterns in customer purchasing behavior.

 ### Recommendation
-* Increase stock levels and marketing campaigns ahead of January peaks.
+* Stock up and increase marketing spend every December to prepare for the January peak.
-* Introduce promotions in February to reduce seasonal slowdowns.
+* Launch a targeted promotion every February to prevent the recurring revenue dip that happens every year.

 ## Q13.
 Which quarter generates the highest revenue?
 ### Business Question